chadmiller/zpool-iostat-viz/README.md

 # Meanings of output

 The histogram uses both colors to show relative population, but also glyphs.
 The glyphs are "." meaning the smallest but nonzero, "a" up through "z", and "^" represents the highest number among the buckets.
-The glyphs represent linear-growing, equidistant-apart number ranges.  "d" is 4 times farther away from "." than "a" is from ".".
+The glyphs represent linear-growing, equidistant-apart number ranges.  "f" is 4 times farther away from "b" than "c" is from "b".

 # Usage and prerequisites